tudo-seal/clsp-python/README.md

-# Combinatory Logic Synthesis with Predicates in Python
+# Combinatory Logic Synthesizer with Predicates in Python (CLSP)

-Combinatory Logic Synthesis (CLS) is a family of synthesis frameworks based in combinatory logic and type theory.
+Combinatory Logic Synthesizer (CLS) is a family of synthesis frameworks based in combinatory logic and type theory.
 This implementation focuses on performance and implements inhabitation in Finite Combinatory Logic with Predicates.

 This repository is a fork of [cls-python](https://github.com/cls-python/cls-python).